BA (Open), LLB (Hons), PhD, SFHEA

 Stephanie was an Associate Lecturer with The Open University from 2008–2013, teaching students on two introductory law modules.
-She joined the Law School as a full-time Lecturer in November 2013, and was promoted to Senior Lecturer in 2018.
-Stephanie achieved Fellowship of the Higher Education Academy in August 2014, and Senior Fellowship in June 2017.
+She joined the Law School as a full-time Lecturer in November 2013, becoming a Senior Lecturer in 2018, and Professor of Law and Social Justice in 2022.

 She has delivered numerous papers at niche, national and international conferences, and has published extensively, with some of her most important papers covering neuroimaging and decision-making for people with prolonged disorders of consciousness, pedagogy, the classification of delegated legislation and its relevance to Brexit, and the treatment of litigants in person in the civil justice system.
 Five of her papers – including one assessed as being four-star – were included in the Law School's REF 2021 submission, and the trajectory of her seven-year research career forms part of the narrative in its Research Environment Statement.

-Stephanie and Rebecca are currently investigating into the effects of theCOVID-19 pandemic on weddings in England and Wales.
+Stephanie and Rebecca published two articles summarising their research into the effects of the COVID-19 pandemic on weddings in England and Wales.